-Synopsis: This program will examine the interaction between humans and AI systems and their complementarity in order to increase the performance of the activities implemented, thanks to hybrid AI.
-Two parts will be explored.
-In the first, the system integrating AI is a cognitive assistant that contributes to different human activities: a driver or a passenger in transport; a doctor, a multi-disciplinary medical team or a patient or user needing to be guided in his or her health care path, in an administration or a banking institution.
+Synopsis: the interaction between and the complementarity of humans and AI systems in order to increase through the use of hybrid AI the performance of activities involving automated systems and humans.
+An important theoretical tool for improving such interaction is a better understanding of how state of the art neuro-computational models of visual and linguistic information in humans relate to state of the art automated systems.
+This IP will explore two types of interactions.
+In the first, the system integrating AI is a cognitive assistant that contributes to different human activities: a driver or a passenger in transport; a doctor, a multidisciplinary medical team or a patient or user needing to be guided in his or her health care path, in an administration or a banking institution.
 These assistants will incorporate advanced dialogue and interaction capabilities, the design of which will be based on models characterizing human behavior from the cognitive sciences.
-The second part deals with the monitoring of complex systems in order to model their behavior and predict their evolution, to detect precursor symptoms that make it possible to anticipate incidents and to carry out corrective actions proactively.
+The second type of interaction deals with the monitoring of complex systems in order to predict their behavior and predict their evolution, to detect precursor symptoms that make it possible to anticipate incidents and to carry out corrective actions proactively.
 These issues are important for all ANITI application areas.